visforvali/ws297v/prompts.md

 ## I Hope This Email Finds You

-*SUBJ*: Re: A question you formulated that deliberately misunderstands the aims of this text *MSG*: Pretend you're writing a 3-5 paragraph email correcting someone (whoever you like!) who has asked you this question, accurately explaining the text's theoretical/conceptual frameworks and purpose.
+Respond to the text using the format of an email reply to someone who has misunderstood the aims of the text, in which you correct their misconceptions, e.g.: *SUBJ*: Re: The question that deliberately misunderstands the aims of this text; *MSG*: A 3-5 paragraph email correcting the inquirer (you can pretend it's whoever you like!) who has asked you this question, accurately explaining the text's theoretical/conceptual frameworks and purpose.

 ## Just Curious